← BackCapital One · 2023 – 2025

 Leaders described calibrations as feeling "more grounded" — less debate about facts, more real conversation about development.
 HR partners noted fewer escalations post-session.
 The signal was clear enough to accelerate the enterprise rollout.

-Early feedback — leader and HR partner testimonials from the pilot
+Early feedback from the field — leader and HR partner testimonials from the pilot

 Early feedback from the field — leaders felt more prepared, conversations felt more fair